-- (a) while establishing a banking relationshipi.e. commencement of an account-based relationship with the customer. - (b) carrying out a financial transaction and - (c) when the bank has a doubt about the authenticity / veracity or theadequacy of the earlier obtained customer / identification data. - (d) Carrying out any international money transfer operations for a person who is not an account holder of the bank. - (e) Selling third party products as agents, selling their own products, payment of dues of credit cards/sale and reloading of prepaid/travel cards and any other product for more than fifty thousand. - (f) Carrying out transactions for a non-account-based customer, that is a walk-in customer, where the amount involved is equal to or exceeds rupees fifty thousand, whether conducted as a single transaction or several transactions that appear to be connected. - (g) When there is reason to believe that a customer (account- based or walk-in) is intentionally structuring a transaction into a series of transactions below the threshold of rupees fifty thousand.
+- a.
+While establishing a banking relationship i.e. commencement of an account-based relationship with the customer. - b. carrying out a financial transaction/ international money transfer operations for a person who is not an account holder of the Bank. - c.
+When the bank has a doubt about the authenticity / veracity or the adequacy of the earlier obtained customer / identification data. - d.
+Carrying out any international money transfer operations for a person who is not an account holder of the bank. - e.
+Selling third party products as agents, selling their own products, payment of dues of credit cards/sale and reloading of prepaid/travel cards and any other product for more than fifty thousand. - f.
+Carrying out transactions for a non-account-based customer, that is a walk-in customer, where the amount involved is equal to or exceeds rupees fifty thousand, whether conducted as a single transaction or several transactions that appear to be connected. - g.
+When there is reason to believe that a customer (account- based or walk-in) is intentionally structuring a transaction into a series of transactions below the threshold of rupees fifty thousand. - h.
+Bank shall undertake on-going due diligence of customers to ensure that their transactions are consistent with their knowledge about the customers, customers' business, risk profile and the source of funds / wealth. - i.
+Provided that in case of a trust, the Bank shall ensure that trustees disclose their status at the time of commencement of an account-based relationship or when carrying out transactions as specified in clauses (b), (f) and (g) as above.

-Branches need to obtain sufficient information necessary to establish, to theirsatisfaction, the identity of each new customer, whether regular or occasional, and the purpose of the intended nature of banking relationship.
-Being satisfiedmeans that we are able to satisfy the competent authorities that due diligencewas observed based on the risk profile of the customer in compliance with theextant guidelines in place.
+Branches need to obtain sufficient information necessary to establish, to their satisfaction, the identity of each new customer, whether regular or occasional, and the purpose of the intended nature of banking relationship.
+Being satisfied means that we are able to satisfy the competent authorities that due diligence was observed based on the risk profile of the customer in compliance with the extant guidelines in place.